KPRoche/quantum-raspberry-tie/README.md

 Actual calculations are run using the quantum simulator backend for the quantum processor, to avoid overwhelming the physical processor in the IBM Quantum computing center, unless you specify a real backend using the *-b* parameter. **Specifying a backend other than the simulator will disable the looping component of this program and send the job only a single time to IBM Quantum.**

 You may specify using a **local** qiskit-aer simulator by adding the **-local** parameter when starting.
 This disables all the network apis and can run with no internet connection to IBM Quantum.
+You may specify a **noisy** local simulator by using the **-noise** parameter when starting.
+This has the same effect as -local but builds a simulator based on a model of one of the physical IBM Quantum processors.
+The default noise model used is *FakeParis*.
+You may specify the processor noise model to use by calling the parameter **-noise:Fake*XXXXXX*** where "XXXXXX" represents the system.
+The list of available models can be found at https://github.com/Qiskit/qiskit-terra/blob/master/qiskit/test/mock/fake_provider.py

 The programs can trigger a shutdown of the Raspberry Pi by means of pressing and holding the SenseHat Joystick button straight down.
 This is very useful when running as a headless demo from battery, as it provides a means of safely shutting down the Pi and avoiding SD card damage even without a screen and input device.
 You may also exit execution *without* a shutdown by pressing and holding the joystick button to any side.